-The Northfield Area Family YMCA is in its sixth year of programming, marking an exciting yet critical time in its development.
-Participation in our camps and programs continues to grow, the Health and Wellness Center celebrates its fourth year anniversary, land has been acquired for the building of our future facility and the lead or 'quiet' phase of the capital fundraising campaign has begun with $4.1m already raised towards the building of the new facility - estimated to be open in 2014.
+The Northfield Area Family YMCA is in its seventh year of programming, marking an exciting yet critical time in its development.
+Participation in our camps and programs continues to grow, the Health and Wellness Center celebrates its fifth year anniversary and a new community center is set to open in August 2014.

 *1,957 kids and adults participated in Y programs (just for the first three quarters!)